 Pastry school students prepare breads in class at the Institute of Culinary Education

-"As a school and an institution, we are vibrant, focused and driven by ideals." - ICE President Rick Smilow
+"As a school and an institution, we are vibrant, focused and driven by ideals.
+The career success of our alumni is an ongoing goal, and source of pride," - Rick Smilow, ICE Chairman and CEO

 Finding The Best School For Your Personal Goals

 There are many culinary schools to choose from.
-They vary by size, location, length of program, course of study, job placement rate and — of course — cost.
-We pride ourselves on the quality of our curriculum, instructors, facility and ingredients, as well as the doors an ICE education can open through externships, networking and volunteering opportunities.
+They vary by size, location, length of program, course of study, job placement rate and cost.
+We pride ourselves on the quality of our curriculum, instructors, facility, ingredients, as well as the doors an ICE education can open through externships, networking and volunteering opportunities.
 Moreover, we’re committed to providing this value in less time than many other schools.

-You may consider culinary school for a variety of opportunities in the food and hospitality industries, from becoming a restaurant or private chef to starting your own food business, covering food in the media or exploring corporate dining or events.
-ICE students can develop culinary, baking, management and beverage skills for professional positions inside or outside of the kitchen.
+You may consider culinary school for the variety of opportunities available in the food and hospitality industries, from eventually becoming a restaurant or private chef to starting your own food business, covering food in the media or exploring corporate dining or events.
+ICE students can develop culinary, baking, management and beverage skills for professional positions inside or outside of the kitchen, in under a year.

 The ICE Difference